groupdocs-signature/GroupDocs.Signature-Products/content/signature/nodejs-java/esign/docx.en.md

 ############################# More Formats ########################
 more_formats:
     enable: true
-    title: "Adding Metadata Properties To Other File Formats"
+    title: "Sign Multiple File Types Digitally"
     exclude: "DOCX"
-    description: "Multi format documents and images metadata addition API for Node.js via Java.
-Retrieve metadata of some of the popular file formats as stated below."
+    description: "The Node.js via Java API allows you to apply digital signatures to over 60 file formats, providing you with extensive flexibility in securing your business-critical documents."
     items:

         # format loop 1